RumenaStaneva/RumenaStaneva/README.md

 In addition to coding, here's how I like to spend my time:

-- 💪 Hitting the gym to stay active and healthy.
+- 💪 Gym rat 🏋️‍♂️ – pushing limits outside of code too.
-- ☕ Sipping coffee while brainstorming new ideas and coding challenges.
+- ☕ Coffee-fueled coding sessions.
 - 📖 Getting lost in the pages of a good book, exploring different worlds and perspectives.
 <br>